 In short, despite the potential danger to pedestrians in some areas of Montgomery County, it doesn’t seem likely that any solution is coming any time soon.
 That means that your best protection from traffic as a pedestrian is your own alertness, attention, and caution.

-If you’ve been the victim of a pedestrian accident you have means for compensation.
+If you’ve been the victim of a pedestrian accident or other personal injury in Montgomery County you have means for compensation.
 Contact the attorneys at DuBoff & Associated, Charteded to discuss how we can help you receive compensation for injuries, medical bills, and lost wages.Filed Under: